 Duration and integration of the activity into your agenda

 The activity takes between 1.5 to 3 hours to complete and is the perfect conclusion to a 1 day off-site or workshop.
+The most common amount of time that participating organisations would invest in the activity is between 2 to 2.5 hours.
 Participants are left feeling energised, inspired and filled with a sense of purpose.
-Our advice would be to NOT try and stretch this activity out to take any longer than this.
-Keep it as a high impact component of your broader agenda and make sure that you spend the rest of the time getting through other content as you wish.

 Most people assume that the length of time required will be determined by how technically capable your team is, but that’s not really the case.
 Our expert facilitators will design the activity to perfectly fit into your available agenda timeslot.
 Just let us know how much time you have available, and what you want to achieve during the time that you have, and we’ll look after the rest.

 Given we are now past the acute phase of the Covid-19 pandemic, most of our customers have returned to running the activity in a face-to-face format.
 However, if your business context demands something a little creative, don’t worry – we’ve got you covered.
 CLICK HERE for social distancing options if required.